janoskaz/git_repository_users_mining/README.md

 No updating mechanism so far

 TODO:
-sigma_js graph - width of edges proportional to "strength" of relation, clusters of users in different colors google map of cities: would be faster, if coordinates are available? custom analyzer for messages in commits and user biography? better organize the files
+sigma_js graph - width of edges proportional to "strength" of relation google map of cities: would be faster, if coordinates are available? custom analyzer for messages in commits and user biography? better organize the files